asbjornenge/onchfs-cli/README.md

 ### Upload a File

-To upload a file to the OnchFS network:
+To upload a file to the onchfs network:

 ```bash
 onchfs put <file_path>